 During Jerry’s 14 year tenure at St. Lawrence, three homes near to the church blew up in meth lab explosions and the church's glass tower was shattered with gunshots on three different occasions.

 Once, a lover’s quarrel occurred right across the street from church after evening mass.
 The victim of the shooting crawled over to the church asking for help.
-Jerry left his parishioners to meet him outside the church so that he didn’t bring the crossfire to the congregation.
-Two parishioners -- Mary, a nurse and Carol, a PE teacher -- helped Jerry respond to the man’s needs.
+Jerry left his parishioners to meet the man outside so that he didn’t bring the crossfire to the congregation.
+Two parishioners -- Mary, a nurse and Carol, a PE teacher -- came with Jerry to help the man before an ambulance arrived.

 “Mary automatically took off her white wool coat and made a pillow for his head and I thought that was the sweetest thing,” Jerry said.

 The man survived, but it took over a year for the shooting to come to trial.

 “It was just another day in North Highlands,” Jerry said.

 Because North Highlands had an emerging Mexican population, Jerry decided to study Spanish for two months in Cuernavaca, Mexico to be able to reach out to new parishioners.

 But after his schooling in Mexico, the Diocese transferred him to the heavily Spanish speaking parish of St. Christopher’s in Galt.
 In the rural and predominantly Mexican farming community, Jerry says that he gradually learned conversational Spanish.
 It took a year for him to become oriented to the culture of the vineyards and the dairies.
 But, once he was welcomed into the community's Mexican culture, Jerry said that Galt became a dream come true.

 As a retiree, Jerry lives in Campus Commons, and is an avid reader.
 He enjoys cooking and having friends over for dinner.
 His favorite dishes include chicken Provencal and pasta Bolognese.